Spurs vs. Timberwolves Preview: How to Watch, Lineups, Injury News, More

 Minnesota Timberwolves: G D'Angelo Russell, G Anthony Edwards, F Jaden McDaniels, F Karl-Anthony Towns, C Rudy Gobert

-San Antonio Spurs: G Tre Jones, G Devin Vassell, F Keldon Johnson, F Jeremy Sochan, C Jakob Poeltl
+San Antonio Spurs: G Tre Jones, G Josh Richardson, F Keldon Johnson, F Jeremy Sochan, C Jakob Poeltl

 Want the latest in breaking news and insider information on the Spurs?
 Click here.